Last modified: Aug 14, 2024

 Stalks

-Stalks, in the context of cars, typically refer to the control switches or levers on the steering column, which operate various vehicle functions without the driver taking their hands off the steering wheel.
+Stalks, typically located on the steering column, are control switches or levers that operate various vehicle functions without the driver taking their hands off the steering wheel.

 Read all about stalks.